View Source AWS.BedrockAgentCore (aws-elixir v1.0.11)

 Sends a request to an agent or tool hosted in an Amazon Bedrock AgentCore Runtime and receives responses in real-time.

-To invoke an agent you must specify the AgentCore Runtime ARN and provide a payload containing your request.
-You can optionally specify a qualifier to target a specific version or endpoint of the agent.
+To invoke an agent, you can specify either the AgentCore Runtime ARN or the agent ID with an account ID, and provide a payload containing your request.
+When you use the agent ID instead of the full ARN, you don't need to URL-encode the identifier.
+You can optionally specify a qualifier to target a specific endpoint of the agent.

 This operation supports streaming responses, allowing you to receive partial responses as they become available.
 We recommend using pagination to ensure that the operation returns quickly and successfully when processing large responses.